A rigidity theorem for asymptotically flat static manifolds and its applications: Introduction

-where $H$ is the mean curvature of $\Sigma$ taken with respect to the outward normal.
-By adapting the analysis of Wei in \cite{schwarzschild_minkowski} to a general static background, McCormick in \cite{static_minkowski} proved a generalization of \eqref{euclidean_minkowski} to asymptotically flat manifolds $(M^{n},g)$ in dimension $n < 8$ that admit a bounded static potential $V$.
+The inverse mean curvature flow (see Section 2.2) provides an approach to Minkowski-type inequalities in manifolds satisfying suitable asymptotic decay conditions.
+In \cite{schwarzschild_minkowski}, Wei proves a Minkowski inequality for hypersurfaces in the Schwarzschild manifold using a monotone quantity along the weak inverse mean curvature flow.
+Later in \cite{static_minkowski}, McCormick generalized Wei's inequality to asymptotically flat manifolds $(M^{n},g)$ in dimension $n < 8$ that admit a bounded static potential $V$.
 In this ``static Minkowski inequality", the hypersurface $\Sigma$ is a boundary component of $(M^{n},g)$, and the convexity assumption is replaced with the much weaker assumption that $\Sigma$ is outer-minimizing.

 \begin{theorem}[ \cite{static_minkowski}, Static Minkowski Inequality] \thlabel{minkowski} Let $(M^{n},g, V)$, $3 \leq n \leq 7$, be an asymptotically flat static system with ADM mass $m$ and compact, non-empty boundary $\partial M$.
 Suppose that $\partial M = \Sigma \cup (\cup_{i=1}^{k} \Sigma_{i})$, where $\Sigma$ is an outer-minimizing hypersurface and $\Sigma_{i}$ are closed minimal surfaces for each $i= 1, \dots, k$.
 Then we have the inequality